 - 13.4.1.
-Possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following: - (a) a requirement for the member to remedy the breach; - (b) a formal reprimand; - (c) an appropriate fine on the member, to be collected by WASPA; - (d) a requirement, in appropriate circumstance, for the member to pay reasonable and valid claims for compensation; - (e) suspension of the member from WASPA for a defined period; - (f) expulsion of the member from WASPA. - 13.4.2.
-In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators to do one or more of the following: - (a) block a member's access to a specific number for a defined period; - (b) block a member's access to a specific category of service for a defined period; - (c) terminate a member's access to a specific number; - (d) terminate a member's access to a specific category of service: - (e) withhold a specified amount or portion of money payable by the network operator to that service provider; - (f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider.
+Possible sanctions that may be imposed on a member found to be in breach of the Code of Conduct are one or more of the following: - (a) a requirement for the member to remedy the breach; - (b) a formal reprimand; - (c) an appropriate fine on the member, to be collected by WASPA;

+- (d) a requirement, in appropriate circumstance, for the member to pay reasonable and valid claims for compensation; - (e) suspension of the member from WASPA for a defined period; - (f) expulsion of the member from WASPA; - (g) a requirement for the member to disclose the identity of any information provider found to be acting in breach of this Code of Conduct; - (h) a requirement for the member to suspend or terminate the services of any information provider that provides a service in contravention of this Code of Conduct; - (i) a requirement to withhold a specified amount or portion of money payable by the member to the information provider. - 13.4.2.
+When determining sanctions, the adjudicator should take note of 13.3.15, and specify any sanctions that will not be suspended if an appeal is lodged.
+Sanctions that can be specified in this way include: - (a) Sanctions requiring a member to amend, suspend, or terminate a service being offered in breach of the Code of Conduct; - (b) Any sanctions imposed as a result of the failure of a member to comply with previous sanctions, as specified in 13.3.16. - 13.4.3.
+In addition, possible sanctions against a member in breach of the Code include advising the relevant network operators to do one or more of the following: - (a) block a member's access to a specific number for a defined period; - (b) block a member's access to a specific category of service for a defined period; - (c) terminate a member's access to a specific number; - (d) terminate a member's access to a specific category of service; - (e) withhold a specified amount or portion of money payable by the network operator to that service provider; - (f) pay some or all of withheld funds to WASPA, as an appropriate fine on the service provider; - (g) issue a blanket refund to the customers of a service found to be in breach of the Code of Conduct.